zephirefaith/minecraft_planner/README.md

-#Minecraft Bot
+#Minecraft Agent

-A simple perception and action interface for the Minecraft world implemented using ROS.
-Uses Spockbot, a high-level Python client for the Minecraft server.
-Originally developed during Google Summer of Code 2015, this code is now being used and developed for use with OpenCog at [opencog-to-minecraft](https://github.com/opencog/opencog-to-minecraft).
+A perception and action interface and HTN planner for solving 'puzzle rooms' in the Minecraft world.
+Uses Spockbot, a high-level Python client for the Minecraft server, and PyHop, a Python-based HTN planner created by Dana Nau and based on SHOP2.
+The minecraft-agent project was originally developed as part of Google Summer of Code 2015.
+That code is now part of a separate project, currently developed by OpenCog at [opencog-to-minecraft](https://github.com/opencog/opencog-to-minecraft).

 ##Prerequisites